EnterpriseDB/barman/doc/barman.5.d/50-incoming_wals_directory.md

 incoming_wals_directory
 :   Directory where incoming WAL files are archived into.
     Requires `archiver` to be enabled.

-Server.
+    Scope: Server.